-So… you know that scene in Ferris Bueller’s Day Off where they’re in the Chicago Art Institute?
-Cameron is looking at that one Seurat painting and he kind of just zeroes in on it until he only sees the individual dots of the painting, the whole piece making less and less sense to him?
+So, you know that scene in “Ferris Bueller’s Day Off” where Ferris and his friends are in the Chicago Art Institute?
+Cameron is looking at a Seurat painting, and he zeros in on it until he only sees the individual dots, the whole artwork making less and less sense to him.
 Yeah, it was kind of like that.
-Except, I wasn’t in Chicago.
+Except I wasn’t in Chicago.
 And I also wasn’t skipping school to go on an adventure with my crazy best friend.
-And I guess I wasn’t looking at the Seurat painting to try and ignore my best friend kissing his girlfriend, a beautiful girl I just might be in love with and…
+And I guess I wasn’t looking at the Seurat painting trying to ignore my best friend kissing his beautiful girlfriend and–

-Actually, now that I think about it, it was absolutely nothing like Ferris Bueller.
+Actually, now that I think about it, it was absolutely nothing like “Ferris Bueller.”
 I wasn’t even looking at a Seurat painting.
 But I was in an art museum.

 “Hey, Nat,” I tapped my watch, “Thirty minutes.”

 “You want to head back to the gift shop?
 I’m sure everybody else is there already.”

 I looked ahead, the hallway split off into at least 10 rooms.
 “Maybe we could fit in just one more room?
 Then I promise we’ll go to the gift shop.
 Really, I promise.”

 She shrugged.
 “Go ahead.”